vfxkevin/hou_file_manager/README.md

 ## Tutorials
 * Youtube: https://youtu.be/LoOPm2v3AoQ
+  * NOTE: Installation can be automated now!
+The Youtube video is only showing the manual method.
+So for the recommended installation method, please refer to the steps in this document below.

 ## Functionalities:
 * Refresh button for refreshing the Node View when Houdini scene is changed.